kasekun/template-vue/README.md

 # Nimbus

 A modern Vue 3 application built with TypeScript, Vite, and Firebase.
+Styled with shadcn-vue (see [1fe86c5](https://github.com/kasekun/template-vue/tree/1fe86c51d7a1014a9c0da01935c19c543e619b96) for app template prior to introduction of shadcn)

 ## Features